 There have been countless excuses made by divorcing spouses about the reasons for their divorce.
 He was not ambitious enough, she had a shopping addiction, he was drinking too much, she gained a lot of weight, he didn’t want to have sex, and thousands more that can be as deep or as vain as possible.
 But the truth is, any problem by itself could have been eliminated.
 Marriage doesn’t just end all of a sudden, it erodes over time.

 It’s a compilation of thousands of small miscommunications and painful comments.
-That is why some couples that have bigger problems are doing better even despite them with good problem solving skills.
+That is why some couples that have big problems are doing well with good problem solving skills.
 The key is how much you communicate and how much you are willing to do to resolve the issues.
 It is important to be real about the fact that you both did this, at least in the vast majority of the cases.

 3. You have to make a choice to heal